-Who May Access LexisNexis
+Who May Access LexisNexis and Westlaw

 The Kathrine R. Everett Law Library subscribes to the commercial legal databases LexisNexis and Westlaw.
 Under the subscription contract, access is restricted to UNC Law faculty, students, and staff.
 However, other UNC patrons can use LexisNexis Academic or Westlaw Patron Access (WestPac) to access many of the resources available in LexisNexis and Westlaw.